-A engine cooling fan failure, or a failure of the fan relay or control circuit is bad news because it can allow the engine to overheat.
+So, A engine cooling fan failure; or a failure of the fan relay or control circuit is bad news; because it can allow the engine to overheat.

 The engine coolant sensor or a separate engine temperature switch is used to monitor engine temperature.

 Extra cooling is not needed when a cold engine is first started; so the engine cooling fan does not come on until the engine reaches normal operating temperature.